Local Government

 • Housing Policy Statement; Inspection Requirements

-• Responsiveness to Complaints: Balanced Inspection Planning
+• Responsiveness to Complaints; Balanced Inspection Planning

 • Identify and Prioritise Targets and Targeted Inspection Activity; Communication Strategy